return42/sphkerneldoc/linux_src_doc/include/drm/drm_gem_h.rst

     Global name for this object, starts at 1.
 0 means unnamed.
     Access is covered by \ :c:type:`drm_device.object_name_lock <drm_device>`\ .
 This is used by
     the GEM_FLINK and GEM_OPEN ioctls.

-read_domains

-    Read memory domains.
-These monitor which caches contain read/write data related to the object.
-When transitioning from one set of domains to another, the driver is called to ensure that caches are suitably flushed and invalidated.

-write_domain
-    Corresponding unique write memory domain.

 dma_buf